MSPs to hear that Scotland's ferry woes are far wider than just CalMac

 However, what might appear to be a success story masks a chronic problem that’s affecting this vital link just as much as the more widely publicised shortcomings of vessels on the surrounding west coast CalMac network – an ageing, overworked fleet.

-The two ferries plying the Corran Narrows are 23 and 47 years old.
+The ferry plying the Corran Narrows and its back-up vessel are 23 and 47 years old respectively.
 The latter, Maid of Glencoul, is nearly four decades into a second career after working in Sutherland until the Kylesku Bridge was opened.

 Holyrood’s net zero, energy and transport committee is also due to hear from other ferry operators in parts of Scotland who may also be out of the CalMac spotlight, but are struggling with similar, significant challenges.